wildcardcorp/castle.documentation/manage/deploying/front-end/nginx.rst

 This is a minimal configuration to run Nginx on Ubuntu in front of a Plone site.

 ## ADD NOTE ABOUT INSTALLATION

+The suggest method to install Nginx is to use your OS package manager.
 You always should use your system package manager to install These instructions are *not* for configurations where one uses the buildout configuration tool to build a static Nginx server.